Home

 Look at the guide below to help you decide where to stay:

-The pretty bay at Garda The South part of the lake has a 'mediterrainean' feel to it with more extensive beaches and slightly hotter temperatures.
+The South part of the lake has a 'mediterrainean' feel to it with more extensive beaches and slightly hotter temperatures.

 If you prefer lounging by the lake and are into leisurely activites like golf, then we suggest you stay at one of the Lake Garda accommodations on this part of the lake.
 There are a lot more campsites at this end of the lake too.